top of page

 1. All submissions must be made electronically as an MS Word document or an RTF (Rich Text Format) document.

 2. The manuscript should be formatted with size 12 text, black Times New Roman font, lines double spaced.
 Pages need to be numbered and each page should also have the story title (this information can be included as a header or a footer).
+And the first page of the submitted story must contain ONLY the following information.

 a) The title of the story.